Matanuska-Susitna Borough

 STEP 2 - APPLICATION

-After the pre-application conference, the petitioner may prepare an application for approval of his proposed action.
+After the pre-application request, the petitioner may prepare an application for approval of his proposed action.
 The type of application (subdivision, easement, vacation, etc.) will determine the timeframe from submittal to approval.
 The preliminary plat approval request must be submitted no less than 45 days before the regular meeting of the Platting Board, at which the proposed action is to be considered.
 In the case of abbreviated plats, the public hearing will be within 30 days of submittal.
 Application fees are to be paid at this time.
 Incomplete applications will not be accepted.

 STEP 3 - PROCESSING

 When a complete application is received, it will be held until a platting agenda cut-off date.
-Within 10 business days after the cut-off date, the Platting Division will circulate the proposal to various borough, state and other governmental agencies for comment.
+Within ten business days after the cut-off date, the Platting Division will circulate the proposal to various borough, state and other governmental agencies for comment.
 If the property lies within the boundaries of a Community Council, the council will also receive a copy of the proposal for comment.
-When required, it is the petitioner’s responsibility to submit proposals for community water supply or wastewater systems directly to the State of Alaska, Department of Environmental Conservation.
-Notices will be sent by mail to all property owners in the existing subdivision, and within 1200’ of the petition area, or the owners of the nearest 5 parcels of land, whichever is greater.
-The notices will announce the date, time and location n of the public hearing as well as the description of the proposed action and the names of the parties requesting the action.
-Postage and advertising fees are paid by the petitioner.
-A letter will be sent informing them of the amount due.

 STEP 4 - AGENCY COMMENT